 Megan DeLeeuw, Executive Director

 Megan is responsible for administering, implementing and overseeing District programs and activities identified by the Board of Directors.
 Megan has a B.S. in Philosophy and Political Science and an MBA with a specialization in Nonprofit Management and Leadership.
-She has been involved in local food systems work for over 14 years, 8 years of which were starting and running Hand Sown Farm in Sharon Township.
+She has been involved in local food systems work for over 14 years, 8 years of which were running Hand Sown Farm in Sharon Township.
 Megan has been involved in various aspects of local food systems work including earning a certificate in Organic Agriculture from Michigan State University.
 Megan currently serves on the Agricultural Land Preservation Advisory Committee (ALPAC) for Washtenaw County and serves on the Board of Directors for Acorn Farmers' Market & Café in Manchester.

 Contact Megan at (734) 302-8710

 Deborah Shad, Administrative Assistant

 Deborah works closely with the Executive Director and bookkeeper to manage the operations of the district.

 Having served as Director of Administrative Services for the Washtenaw County Water Resources Commissioner for 20 years, Deborah has a passion for public of service.
 She has a B.S. in Business with a dual concentration in finance and management.
 Born and raised in Michigan, Deborah developed a love of our amazing lakes and streams.
 During the summer months you are guaranteed to find her on our waterways every chance she gets.

 Contact Deborah at (734)302-8715